MadhuraBelsare1/card-developer/docs/gettingstarted/registration.md

 ### Registration

-Clients need to register with Fiserv and obtain Client ID and LOGO.
+Clients need to register with Fiserv to obtain Client ID and logo.

 #### Client ID and LOGO
 Each registered company must have a Client ID and logo unique to the organization.
 This applies to all third-party providers and existing clients.
 New organizations to Fiserv are issued a unique Client ID and logo that they must use when requesting APIs Keys for the Certification environment or the Production environment.